What provisioned macaque populations in Indonesia suggest about UBI

 The United States nearly adopted a guaranteed income in 1970.
 President Nixon's Family Assistance Plan passed the House of Representatives twice before dying in the Senate, a victim of opposition from both conservatives who thought it too generous and liberals who thought it not generous enough.
 What killed it politically, however, was data, or rather, a premature interpretation of data from the largest social science experiments ever conducted.

-Between 1968 and 1982, the U.S. and Canadian governments spent approximately $225 million (1984 dollars) to answer a single question: if you guarantee people's basic income, will they stop working?
+Between 1968 and 1982, the U.S. and Canadian governments spent approximately $225 million (1984 dollars) to answer the question, "If you guarantee people's basic income, will they stop working?"
 Five major randomized controlled trials enrolled thousands of families across New Jersey, rural Iowa and North Carolina, Gary (Indiana), Seattle, Denver, and the Canadian province of Manitoba.

 New Jersey (1968–1972)